RedisLabs/redislabs-docs/content/rs/administering/database-operations/create-active-passive.md

 1. Click **Continue**, save the Replica Of endpoint, and click **Update** to save the changes.

-## Configuring Encryption of Replica Of Traffic on the Source Database
+## Configuring Encryption of Replica Of traffic on the source database

 {{< embed-md "tls-configuration-procedure.md"  >}}